Jwakers/overload/README.md

 - [ ] User profile management
 - [ ] Exercises synonyms to make search more effective
+- [ ] Start new workout button should say resume if there is an active workout.
+The drawer can be closed by accident this allows the user to quickly resume what they were doing

 ## 🚀 Recommended Development Order